-The Jersey City Office of Diversity & Inclusion held a cannabis job fair at the Mary McCleod Bethune Center with approved dispensaries looking to hire locals.
+The Jersey City Office of Diversity & Inclusion held a cannabis job fair at the Mary McCleod Bethune Center.
+Approved dispensaries were looking to hire locals.

-The cannabis job fair was held to hire individuals to fill positions, including dispensary managers, accountants, budtenders – who are specialized retail clerks – inventory and purchasing, order fulfillment, receptionists, security guards, delivery drivers, and delivery managers.
+The cannabis job fair was held to hire individuals to fill positions.
+That included dispensary managers, accountants, budtenders (who are specialized retail clerks), inventory and purchasing, order fulfillment, receptionists, security guards, delivery drivers, and delivery managers.

-“We’re a medical ATC (Alternative Treatment Center) opening hopefully by the end of the year and expanding to Class 5 (adult-use cannabis dispensary),” Oceanfront Holdings CEO Amanda Handy, who plans on rebranding the business as Dwtn Flwr, said.
+“We’re a medical ATC (Alternative Treatment Center) opening hopefully by the end of the year and expanding to Class 5 (adult-use cannabis dispensary),” Oceanfront Holdings CEO Amanda Handy said.
+They plan on rebranding the business as Dwtn Flwr.

 They won a medical cannabis license last year in the long-awaited resolution of the 2019 medical cannabis request for applications and then received their adult-use cannabis dispensary from the NJ Cannabis Regulatory Commission (NJCRC) in May.

 “We’re coming to Jersey City and hoping to offer all Jersey City residents a new position at our dispensary.
 We hope to open by December.
 If not, soon after that,” Handy added.

 They were hiring budtenders for between $15 and $20 per hour.
 A general manager could make anywhere between $70,000 and $120,000 a year.
 The other companies were hiring people within a similar salary range.

 Applicants were told to bring resumes, and some filled out applications while there.
 Overall, about 400 were registered for the job fair, a city official said.

 Garden State Greenz co-owner Frank Robertson explained the CCB had approved them.
 They also have planning board approval and state approval for their conditional license.